Sleep Cycle Calculator

 Sleep is often described as repeating cycles.
 A simple planning trick is to wake near the end of a cycle, when sleep is typically lighter.
-This calculator uses a 90 minute cycle model and includes a 15 minute fall asleep buffer to give you a practical wake up estimate, plus a visual chart and export tools.
+This calculator uses a 90-minute cycle model and includes a 15-minute fall-asleep buffer to give you a practical wake-up estimate, plus a visual chart and scenario comparison.

 How to use the Sleep Cycle Calculator